nagasella/esa/README.md

     bool select(esa::entity e) override
     {
-        // will process only entities that have the animation component
-        // here, "series" is a memebr varaible already present
+        // "series" is a protected member variable of each index updater
-        // in any index updater.
-We passed it in the constructor. return series.has(e);
+        // it is a reference to the indexed series the updater works on return this->series.has(e);
     }

     void init() override { }